Joint Ventures

 TermDefinition

-Joint VentureFor purposes of this policy, a joint venture is any joint ownership or contractual arrangement between USC and one or more parties that are i) not exempt from federal income taxation or ii) are non-profit entities or otherwise exempt from taxes, through which there is an agreement to jointly undertake a specific business enterprise, investment, or exempt-purpose activity.
+Joint VentureFor purposes of this policy, a joint venture is any joint ownership or contractual arrangement between USC and one or more parties that (i) are not exempt from federal income taxation or (ii) are non-profit entities or otherwise exempt from taxes) through which there is an agreement to jointly undertake a specific business enterprise, investment, or exempt-purpose activity.
 A joint venture does not include arrangements intended primarily to result in the production of income or the appreciation of property, if substantially all the income generated by the arrangement consists of investment income, such as dividends, interest, annuities, royalties, rents, and capital gains.

 USCUSC includes the University of Southern California, the USC Health System and their respective subsidiaries and affiliates.